 1

-Sees transaction in list with System Match badge — engine has already identified the likely GL match
+Sees transaction in list with the ⚙ EI Engine-Reconciled badge — the engine has already identified the GL match

 2